cybertec-postgresql/pg_show_plans/README.md

 # INSTALL

-Either use PGXS infrastructure (recommended), or compile within the source tree.
 PostgreSQL versions 12 and newer are supported.

-## PGXS

 Install PostgreSQL before proceeding.
 Make sure to have `pg_config` binary, these are typically included in `-dev` and `-devel` packages.